 Living WillSkip to the navigation

 A living will is a type of advance directive that documents your wishes about end-of-life medical treatment, including life support, if you become unable to speak for yourself.
-In most cases, a living will and medical power of attorney, which names a health care agent , are completed at the same time.
+In most cases, a living will and durable power of attorney for health care, which names a health care agent , are completed at the same time.

 Many states have a unique form (for example, they may ask you to address specific issues).
 Or you might use a universal form that has been approved by many states.
 This kind of form can sometimes be completed and stored online.
 Your electronic copy will then be available wherever you have a connection to the Internet.
 Doctors typically respect your wishes even if you have a form from a different state.